GEEO- Greater Earth Energy Organization

 As the GEEO is an international consortium of nations and each country has its own economy and currency, an internal accounting unit will need to be established that can be equitably used among the members for setting the yearly budget and for accounting purposes.
 This enables a fair and just accounting practice and avoids the geopolitical use of any currency as an instrument of monetary policy, speculation and/or economic warfare.

 Before the Euro became an established currency in the EU, ESA used a similar “accounting unit” approach among its members.
 Therefore, GEEO will establish the GEAU as the Greater Earth Accounting Unit for its budgetary and accounting purposes.
-Coincidentally, GEAU is pronounced the same as GEEO.
+Coincidentally GEAU is pronounced the same as GEEO.
 In the initial phases of development, the GEAU will be associated with or “backed by” to a terrestrial commodity such as a precious metal.
 Gold has been traditionally used in this function and a number of nations including Russia, China and India are currently stockpiling gold to value back their currencies and as a way to decouple their currency from the so called “petro dollar” and the US dollar as the world’s reserve currency which has given the United States many economic advantages that other countries do not have.

-The technology development program would focus on finding efficiencies by using existing facilities and through the mass production of standardized elements such as the launch system and the space satellite power components using automated manufacturing whenever possible.
+The technology development program would focus on finding efficiencies by using existing facilities and through the mass production of standardized elements such as the launch system and the space power components using automated manufacturing whenever possible.
 Robotic systems would be deployed to assist the construction of the space power systems in orbit.
 In the case of using of lunar materials, a human presence would also likely be required.
-Fortunately, a number of nations are currently developing plans to set up facilities on the Moon.
+Fortunately, several nations are currently developing plans to set up facilities on the Moon.

 The Geopolitical and Legal Dimensions

 The legal framework for the eventual use of extraterrestrial resources rests with the Outer Space Treaty (OST) which forms the basis of international space law.
-[22] The OST entered into force on October 10, 1967 and, as of June 2019, 109 nations are parties to the treaty.
-The Outer Space Treaty provides the basic framework on international space law, including the following principles:
+The OST entered into force on October 10, 1967.
+As of 2026, 118 nations are parties to the treaty (i.e., have ratified or acceded) to the Outer Space Treaty, and another 20 have signed but not completed ratification [13].

 • the exploration and use of outer space shall be carried out for the benefit and in the interests of all countries and shall be the province of all mankind;